 25 to 30 participants from various Member States of the United Nations participate in ILS.
 As well as attending the meetings of ILC, participants are expected to take an active part in the discussions which follow lectures given by members of the Commission, officials of the United Nations or specialized agencies in Geneva and other speakers invited for the occasion.

-The 2015 session of the Seminar will be held in Geneva from 6 to 24 July 2015 and will be directed by Mr. Markus Schmidt, Senior Legal Adviser at UNOG.
+The 2015 session of the Seminar was held in Geneva from 6 to 24 July 2015 and directed by Mr. Markus Schmidt, Senior Legal Adviser at UNOG.